Veerukurmi/ph519p-pgp-2-repo/README.md

 #  Project Title: ph519p-pgp-2-repo
-This repository cantains all the code for simulation program that have been part of my academic course work (PH-519P).
+This repository contains all the code for simulation program that have been part of my academic course work (PH-519P).

 # Decription
 This repository cantains C code for Numerical Simulation of different Quantum System, for each Quantum system a seperate branch is made which would not be merged.
 Whereas main branch will cantain the code scattering of electron